-"local revenues" means money raised under a local revenue law;

-"multi-year financial plan" means the plan referred to in section 26;

-"officer" means the chief administrative officer, director of finance, tax administrator and any other employee of the First Nation designated by the Council as an officer;

-"other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act;

-"record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise;

-"special purpose report" means a report described in section 55;

-"standards" means the standards established from time to time under the Act;

-"strategic plan" means the plan referred to in section 25; and

-"tax administrator" means the person appointed tax administrator under section 19 or the First Nation's local revenue laws.

-(2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act.

-(3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply.

-(4) All references to named enactments in this Law are to enactments of the Government of Canada.
+- "local revenue account" means an account with a financial institution into which local revenues are deposited separately from other moneys of the First Nation; - "local revenue law" means a local revenue law made by the First Nation under the Act; - "local revenues" means money raised under a local revenue law; - "multi-year financial plan" means the plan referred to in section 26; - "officer" means the band administrator, director of finance, tax administrator and any other employee of the First Nation designated by the Council as an officer; - "other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act; - "record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise; - "special purpose report" means a report described in section 55; - "standards" means the standards established from time to time under the Act; - "strategic plan" means the plan referred to in section 25; and - "tax administrator" means the person appointed tax administrator under section 19 or the First Nation's local revenue laws. - (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.